 *Note: I received the below products for free in exchange for my honest review.
 All opinions expressed are my own.

-These spice molasses cookies are exactly what the holidays constitute, with freshly, bold spices of ground whole ginger, cinnamon, allspice, black peppercorns, star anise and happily, molasses is included in there too.
-Soft and chewy....Yes!
+These Soft and Chewy Ginger Molasses Cookies are exactly what the holidays constitute, with freshly, bold spices of ground whole ginger, cinnamon, allspice, black peppercorns, star anise and happily, molasses is included in there too.
+So delish!

-That black peppercorn might sound a little odd to you, but it is amazing and there's just the right balance of all the those spices to enhance the molasses flavor in these cookies to another level of deliciousness.
+That black peppercorn might sound a little odd to you, but it has amazing taste.
+There's just the right balance of all the those flavorful spices to enhance the molasses flavor in these cookies to another level of deliciousness.

 Either way works, but refrigerating a little if your dough is warm, it helps control spreading as much, increases the caramelization and enhances flavor all in a nutshell.
 But not necessary, I've made these without refrigerating and refrigerating both.